gvwilson/thirdbit/fiction/santas/index.md

 Finner turned their teacup around in their hands.
 "So what happened to them?"

-Gran-Granna smiled.<sup>It wasn't a particularly comforting smile—not yet.</sup>
+Gran-Granna smiled.<span class="sidenote">It wasn't a particularly comforting smile—not yet.</span>
 "They ran off and joined the opera.
 Last I heard,
 they were singing six shows a week with not an empty seat in the house."